A collection of resources specific to ethics and policy guidelines for international research.

 The Fogarty International Center at the U.S. NIH supports and facilitates global health research conducted by U.S. and international investigators, builds partnerships between health research institutions in the U.S. and abroad, and aids in training the next generation of scientists to address global health needs.
 Fogarty also aims to strengthen research bioethics expertise in developing countries by providing resources and information to bioethicists, research ethics committee members, researchers, students, and everyone else involved in international health research.

 Published by United Nations AIDS 2007 (with additional information added in 2012).
-Translations available in Ch/Fr/Port/Sp/Viet International language editions.
-This is an excellent resource about conducting clinical trials internationally.
+An excellent resource about conducting clinical trials internationally.

 - Presidential Commission for the Study of Bioethical Issues